Recreational Fishing Data Glossary

 - Released/Unavailable Catch (Type B2): Provides an effort estimate for all trips on which the select species was caught and released alive.

 Selecting more than one of these options will provide an effort estimate for all trips on which one or more of your selections was true.
-For example, selecting Primary Target, Secondary Target, and Released will provide an effort estimate for all trips on which an angler identified the select species as his or her primary or secondary target on the trip, and/or the select species was caught and released alive.
+For example, selecting Primary Target, Secondary Target, and Released will provide an effort estimate for all trips on which an angler identified the select species as their primary or secondary target on the trip, and/or the select species was caught and released alive.

 - Inland: Inshore bodies of saltwater or brackish water (e.g., bays, estuaries, or sounds).
 Does not include inland freshwater areas.

-- State Territorial Sea: An area extending three nautical miles from shore in all states and territories except for Puerto Rico and the Gulf coast of Florida, where the seaward boundary measures three leagues (about 10 miles).
+- State Territorial Sea: An area extending three nautical miles from shore in all states and territories except for Puerto Rico and the Gulf coast of Florida, where the seaward state-federal boundary measures three leagues (about 10 miles).
 Does not include inland areas.

 - State Waters: Both inland waters and state territorial seas.